 - Keep track of your time.

-- Don’t let the distraction work on you.
+- Don’t let the distraction work for you.

 We have already talked about the importance of scheduling and how it can help you design your entire day.
 Now the real problem is, we can’t complete our own schedule.